 Iceland Seafood has recognised a significant amount of goodwill due to acquisitions in recent years.
 Impairment losses are recognised in profit or loss and an impairment loss in respect of goodwill is not reversed.
-Therefore, the risk relating to goodwill is that the Issuer will realise impairment losses due to goodwill, affecting the financial results of Iceland Seafood.
+Therefore, the risk relating to goodwill is that the Issuer will realise impairment losses due to goodwill, affecting the financial results of Iceland Seafood.Goodwill related to operation in UK was impaired in Q3 2022, no impairment have been realized in the Group from that time.

-The last goodwill impairment test was performed at the end of 2020.
+The last goodwill impairment test was performed at the end of 2022.
 Its results showed that the recoverable value exceeds the carrying value of goodwill.
 In addition to the base case testing, additional scenarios were tested where some key inputs had been stressed.
 In all scenarios tested, the results show that there is sufficient headroom and that there are no triggers indicating that impairment is necessary.